 Testing Deadline: February 28, 2023.

-King County Medic One requires 3-years of pre-hospital EMT experience by the cut off date for application submission and testing.
-As an example for our upcoming testing, a candidate must have 3 years of experience completed by March 31, 2023.
-1 year of this experience must be with the same agency.
+King County Medic One requires 3 years of pre-hospital EMS experience by the cut off date for application submission and testing.
+As an example for our upcoming testing, a candidate must have 3 years of experience completed by February 28, 2023.
+One year of this experience must be with the same agency.
+EMS experience must be in the field and cannot use clinic or hospital experience.
+While helpful, we want to ensure candidates have worked or volunteered in a capacity most similar to the position.

 You CANNOT count the same month twice between two agencies.
 Example: You work as an EMT for an ambulance company January to June while also volunteering as an EMT in a Fire District over the same time.
 This counts as six months experience, not 12 months.